nohum/android-lint-rules-examples/README.md

 (However, to stay sane it is the best to write debug outputs to a file at `/tmp`.)

+The final lint result may be found after an successful invocation of the above command at the following path: `app/build/outputs/lint-results.html`.

 Some rules provided by the other repository like the `LocationUsageDetectorAst` and `LocationUsageDetectorBytecode` change their behaviour in detecting issues if the api level is changed.